-Objective 13.10 - Excluding structures within the Port, Port Landing and Marina Zones, structures in the coastal environment including jetties, boatsheds, decking, slipways, launching ramps, retaining walls, coastal protection structures, pipelines, cables and/or other buildings or structures are appropriately located and within appropriate forms and limits to protect the values of the coastal environment.
+Objective 13.10 - Excluding structures within the Port, Port Landing and Marina Zones.
+Structures in the coastal environment including jetties, boatsheds, decking, slipways, launching ramps, retaining walls, coastal protection structures, pipelines, cables and/or other buildings or structures are appropriately located and within appropriate forms and limits to protect the values of the coastal environment.

 In addressing Issue 13F, this objective does not seek to preclude structures in the coastal environment; rather, the objective seeks simply to direct where these structures can be appropriately located, within appropriate forms and limits.
 This helps to give effect to Objective 6 of the NZCPS.
 The subsequent policies of this objective and those of Objectives 13.1 and 13.2 help to inform appropriate locations, forms and limits for coastal structures.
 (Regard to other chapters such as landscape, natural character, public access and indigenous biodiversity will help inform values for the coastal environment.
 Chapter 4 - Use of Natural and Physical Resources may be relevant in terms of regionally significant infrastructure.)
 The following policies include guidance for the consideration of all coastal structures and additional policies for jetties, boatsheds, slipways and coastal protection structures.
-Objective 13.10 and subsequent policies do not apply to the Port Zone, Port Landing Area Zone, Marina Zone or to moorings.
+Objectives 13.640, 13.8 and 13.9 and its subsequent policies do not apply to the Port Zone, Port Landing Area Zone, Marina Zone or to moorings.